Useful words & phrases in Irish

 Translation: “Please” with a literal translation of “with your will”

 Translation: “Thank you” with a literal translation of “may you have goodness”

 How it’s used: An equivalent to “cheers!”, it is commonly as a drinking toast in both Ireland and Scotland

 Translation: Excuse me

 Translation: Hurry up

-Translation: Good morning!
+Translation: Good luck to you!